All Episodes

 And that's exactly what happened.

-Each of those each time I needed some new capability to deal with my latest problem, it was there.
+Each of those, each time I needed some new capability to deal with my latest problem, it was there.

 And it was there because of the innovation and creativity of the American health care system.

-And it was a it was a blessing.
+And it was a blessing.

-In light of these medical advances made available to you.
+And I reject that because I'm simply reacting to what's happening before my very eyes in light of these medical advances made available to you.

 Feel free, yeah.